pavelbonda/jemalloc-rb/README.md

 # Limitation

-Currently, this gem works only on Linux and Mac OS X.
+Currently, this gem works only on Linux ~~and Mac OS X~~.

+UPD: Making this gem work on Mac OS is tricky since it relies on a `DYLD_INSERT_LIBRARIES` environment variable and newer Mac OS versions [block this variable from being passed to processes](https://stackoverflow.com/a/48478771).

 # License